pivotal/docs-tap/supply-chain/development/tutorials/deploy-your-first-workload.hbs.md

     🔎 To see more details about a workload, use 'tanzu workload get workload-name --kind workload-kind'
     ```

-1. To see all the workloads running in all namespaces:run
+1. To see all the workloads running in all namespaces, run:

     ```console
     tanzu workload list -A`